-The Company has an Audit and Risk Committee the members of which are as follows:

-- Geoffrey J Missen (Independent Non-Executive Director) - Laurie G Johnson (Independent Non-Executive Director) until 2 September 2019
+The Company has an Audit and Risk Committee the only members of which is Mr Geoffrey J Missen (Independent Non-Executive Director) following the retirement of Mr Laurie Johnson on 2 September 2019.
 The Committee did not meet during the year referring all matters which might otherwise be delegated to the committee to the full Board.
 The Board Charter sets out the procedures adopted by the Board to satisfy itself of the matters which may otherwise be dealt with by Committees.
 The Board Charter may be viewed at the Company's website at www.cannindah.com.au in the Corporate Governance section.